cloudquery/cloudquery/plugins/digitalocean/.github/ISSUE_TEMPLATE/bug_report.md

 cloudquery fetch
 ```

-Also please share any other necessary configuration files like config.hcl
+Also please share any other necessary configuration files like cloudquery.yml
 -->

 ### Additional Context